A tourist’s guide to Jerez

 Dancing horse show

-I’ve owned a horse, I’ve reluctantly and inexpertly ridden a horse, I don’t like horses.
+I’ve owned a horse, I’ve reluctantly and inexpertly ridden a horse and have the broken coccyx to prove it.
+I don’t love horses.
 But I’ve been to this show twice because there’s a steel fence between me and them.

 The history of equestrian in Jerez is unmatched, even by the Viennese.
 You can watch a 90-minute show of the horses ‘dancing’, admirably controlled by the finest horse men and women in the world.
 The show is about €25 per adult; for a little more you can also do a tour of the museum.